savelascod/akka-springboot-demo/README.md

-**This project is an attempt to integrate akka library in spring boot project.**
+**This project is an attempt to integrate akka library in spring boot projects.**

 Features:

-- Simple Actor with messages to perform user data operation
+- Simple Actor with messages to perform user data operations.
-- Get method to consume Actor services
+- Get method in controller to consume Actor services.

+To be validated:

+- Actors replication

 ----
 Mordreth